Python-World/python-mini-projects/projects/Battery_notification/README.md

 ## Pre-requisites:

 You will need to install python on your machine.
 You can download python from the python.org and install it.
-And a few other python package that you need to install are as :
+And a few other python package that you need to install are as:

     1. psutil
         > pip install psutil